 - Cochlear implants.
 Each year Mayo Clinic surgeons perform more than 150 cochlear implants.
 The clinic is a leading center in the United States for this procedure.
-Mayo Clinic offers the latest technology available for cochlear implants, including hybrid cochlear implants and cochlear implantation for single-sided deafness.
+We offer the latest technology available for cochlear implants, including hybrid cochlear implants and cochlear implantation for single-sided deafness.

 - Acoustic neuroma.
 Acoustic neuromas (vestibular schwannomas) are noncancerous (benign) tumors that grow from the hearing and balance nerve between the ear and the brain.
-Mayo Clinic has a long history of treating acoustic neuromas successfully with several approaches, including observation, stereotactic radiosurgery, hearing preservation surgery and nonhearing preservation surgery.
-The clinic evaluates hundreds of people each year for acoustic neuroma.
-It's a leading center in the world for clinical care and research for this condition.
+We have a long history of treating acoustic neuromas successfully with several approaches, including observation, stereotactic radiosurgery, hearing preservation surgery and nonhearing preservation surgery.
+Our ENT team evaluates hundreds of people each year for acoustic neuroma.
+The clinic is a leading center in the world for clinical care and research for this condition.

-Mayo Clinic otology and neurotology specialists treat offer a full range of surgical services and procedures, though not all are available at each location.
+Our otology and neurotology specialists offer a full range of surgical services and procedures, though not all are available at each location.
 Please confirm when you request an appointment.

 Your treatment team

-At Mayo Clinic, ear, nose and throat (ENT) specialists (otorhinolaryngologists) work with audiologists, speech and language pathologists, physical therapists, radiologists, pathologists and neurosurgeons to provide comprehensive care.
-Other professionals are included as needed.
+Our ENT specialists (otolaryngologists) work with audiologists, speech and language pathologists, physical therapists, radiologists, pathologists, and neurosurgeons to provide comprehensive care.
+Other professionals are consulted as needed.
 This multidisciplinary team of experts works together so that you get exactly the care you need in an efficient and timely manner.

 See physician staff